Coderx7/Caffe_1.0_Windows/README.md

 ### Optional Dependencies

  - Python for the pycaffe interface.
-Anaconda Python 2.7 or 3.5 x64 (or Miniconda)
+Anaconda Python 2.7, 3.5 and 3.6 x64 (or Miniconda)
  - Matlab for the matcaffe interface.
  - CUDA 7.5 or 8.0 (use CUDA 8 if using Visual Studio 2015)
- - cuDNN v5
+ - cuDNN v5.1 or v6.0

  We assume that `cmake.exe` and `python.exe` are on your `PATH`.